CLINICAL DATA

 The most frequently reported treatment-emergent adverse events in the Galafold group were nasopharyngitis (33%) and headache (25%).
 These events had a comparable frequency in the ERT group (33% and 24% respectively).
 Most treatment-emergent adverse events were mild or moderate in severity.5

-ATTRACT, AT1001 Therapy Compared to Enzyme Replacement in Fabry Patients with AT1001-responsive Mutations: a Global Clinical Trial; eGFRCKD-EPI, estimated glomerular filtration rate—Chronic Kidney Disease Epidemiology Collaboration; mGFRiohexol, measured glomerular filtration rate—iohexol; eGFRMDRD, estimated glomerular filtration rate using the Modification of Diet in Renal Disease.
+ATTRACT, AT1001 Therapy Compared to Enzyme Replacement in Fabry Patients with AT1001‑responsive Mutations: a Global Clinical Trial; CI, confidence interval; eGFRCKD-EPI, estimated glomerular filtration rate—Chronic Kidney Disease Epidemiology Collaboration; eGFRMDRD, estimated glomerular filtration rate using the Modification of Diet in Renal Disease; ERT, enzyme replacement therapy; LVH, left ventricular hypertrophy; LVMi, left ventricular mass index; lyso-Gb3, globotriaosylsphingosine; mGFRiohexol, measured glomerular filtration rate—iohexol.

 HEK Assay Validation (Benjamin et al., 2017)